 Cyanobacteria (blue-green algae) are microscopic bacteria found in freshwater lakes, streams, oceans, damp soil, moistened rocks and even sloth fur.
 Even though they are bacteria, cyanobacteria are too small to be seen by the naked eye, they can grow in colonies which are large enough to see.
 When algae grows too much it can form “blooms”, which can cause various problems.
 Cyanobacterial Harmful Algal Blooms (CyanoHABs) are dangerous to people, animals, or the environment and can lead to a depletion of oxygen in the water and a release of toxins, as well as taste and odour problems.

 Most cyanobacterial blooms are clearly visible.
 They form a layer on top of the water, which can be various colours including green, blue, brown or red.
 It sometimes seems as if there is a layer of paint on top of the water.
 They are capable of moving through the layers of water.
 During the day they travel to the surface to collect sunlight for energy, enabling them to photosynthesize.
 At night they travel to the bottom of the water for nutrients.
-This process enables the cyanobacteria to grow.

 There are various types of cyanobacteria, both toxic and nontoxic.
 One specific type called “spirulina” is considered to be a very healthy food source, and was consumed regularly by the Aztecs.
 Nowadays spirulina is sold in health stores in powder or tablet form.
-Conversely, cyanobacteria can produce toxins (such as microcystins and anatoxins) that affect people, livestock and pets after swimming in and drinking from algae-contaminated water.
+Conversely, it can produce toxins (such as microcystins and anatoxins) that affect people, livestock and pets after swimming in and drinking from algae-contaminated water.

 Cyanobacterial bloom causes

 Algae are needed in many waterbodies as they provide oxygen, and are a food source for other marine species.
 In moderation, the algae provide balance for a healthy water ecosystem.
-However, due to reasons such as climate change, cyanobacteria can grow to excess, causing cyanobacterial blooms, which occur when there is enough sun, the water is warm, stagnant or slow moving and if there are enough nutrients such as phosphorus and nitrogen present in the waterbody.
+However, due to reasons such as climate change, cyanobacteria can grow to excess, causing blooms, which occur when there is enough sun, the water is warm, stagnant or slow moving and if there are enough nutrients such as phosphorus and nitrogen present in the waterbody.
 The blooms are more common during late summer or early fall.
-Current nutrient pollution is also exacerbating the problem, increasing the number of cyanobacterial blooms that occur.
+Current nutrient pollution is also exacerbating the problem, increasing the number of blooms that occur.

 Ultrasonic Algae Control